jaemk/upaste/README.md

 Simple client for uploading to paste.rs, hastebin.com, or any site that accepts posting and viewing pastes

+Also see the personal server [upaste-server](https://github.com/jaemk/upaste-server) and the companion vim-plugin [vim-upaste](https://github.com/jaemk/vim-upaste)

 ## Installation

 Binary releases available for linux & osx.
 See [releases](https://github.com/jaemk/upaste/releases).